-Sunscreen will be applied with parent approval and upon request.
+Sunscreen is required for the summer months.
+If parents do not wish to use sunscreen they must provide daily sun protective clothing for their child.
 Parents may bring in their own sunscreen, labeled with the child's name, and fill out a medication administration form prior to sunscreen application.
 World of Wonders will provide sunscreen at a monthly cost to parents.
 Information will be sent out each spring about this sunscreen and the cost.
 At the beginning of summer each child in the program will be provided with a medication administration form to remind parents to bring in sunscreen.
 Sunscreen will be applied throughout summer months and ongoing throughout the year with parent request.